-The 17 programs that contributed data to this study reflect a diverse range of social impact fellowships.
-In function, they facilitate the four common fellowship types that exist in the sector6 - Match Maker7, Launchpad8, People Accelerator9, and Strategic Employer10.
-In participation, their programs range from connecting individuals at the global level, (e.g. Community Solutions Program, Atlas Corps,) regional level, (e.g. Library AID Africa, Balal Public Library), and national level (e.g. Cleveland Foundation, Mescripts Voices) individuals at global, regional and national levels.
+The 17 programs that contributed data to this study diverse range of social impact fellowships.
+In funct facilitate the four common fellowship types that exi sector6 - Match Maker7, Launchpad8, People Acce and Strategic Employer10.
+In participation, their p range from connecting individuals at the global le Community Solutions Program, Atlas Corps,) level, (e.g. Library AID Africa, Balal Public Library), and national level (e.g. Cleveland Foundation, Mescripts Voices) individuals at global, regional and national levels.

-Figure 3 shows the distributions of participants across the different programs within the consortium that facilitated data collection activities with a plurality of participants from the Global Health Corps program (35%) and a large percentage from the Community Solutions Program (19%).
-The remaining 46% of participants were distributed across 15 other fellowship programs.

-The high representation from the Global Health Corps and Community Solutions Program are likely a result of their data collection tools being an online survey, and the program teams recently facilitating advanced evaluation efforts with their alumni networks.
-While many consortium partners have a strong engagement with their alumni networks, the recent research initiatives were familiar to their networks, establishing a strong response rate.
+nsortium Figure 3 shows the distributions of participants across the networks, different programs within the consortium that facilitated us group data collection activities with a plurality of participants multiple from the Global Health Corps program (35%) and a large p alumni percentage from the Community Solutions Program (19%). d to data The remaining 46% of participants were distributed across initiative.
+15 other fellowship programs. one data s groups) The high representation from the Global Health Corps e survey and Community Solutions Program are likely a result of sion.
+The their data collection tools being an online survey, and the nographic program teams recently facilitating advanced evaluation he reach efforts with their alumni networks.
+While many consortium partners have a strong engagement with their alumni networks, the recent research initiatives were familiar to their networks, establishing a strong response rate. y reflect a tion, they xist in the elerator 9 , programs evel, (e.g. regional and and

+People Accelerator: Fellowships that amplify the impact of existing leaders through leadership and professional development.

+Convenience sampling is a type of non-probability sampling method where participants are chosen based on their availability and accessibility to the 4. researcher

-- 6. 2020 Fellowship Industry Report (profellow.com) - 7.
-Match Makers: Fellowships that facilitate the matching of fellows with public and social sector employers to serve in meaningful full-time roles. - 8.
-Launchpad: Fellowships that bring new organizations and models to the world by helping fellows launch new ventures. - 9.
-People Accelerator: Fellowships that amplify the impact of existing leaders through leadership and professional development. - 10.
-Strategic Employer: Fellowships that advance the mission of their own organization through the work of fellows in a structured program offering exposure and sector experience.
+2020 Fellowship Industry Report (profellow.com)

+Match Makers: Fellowships that facilitate the matching of fellows with public and social sector employers to serve in meaningful full-time roles.

+Launchpad: Fellowships that bring new organizations and models to the world by helping fellows launch new ventures.

+9 Strategic Employer: Fellowships that advance the mission of their own organization through the work of fellows in a structured program offering exposure and sector experience.

+FIGURE 4: PARTICIPANT CAREER EXPERIENCE DISTRIBUTION